Mount Osore

 Mount Osore (恐山, Osore-zan) is the name of a Buddhist temple and folk religion pilgrimage destination in the center of remote Shimokita Peninsula of Aomori Prefecture, in the northern Tōhoku region of northern Japan.
 The temple is located in the caldera of an active volcano and is believed in Japanese mythology to be one of the gates to the underworld.

 Etymology

-The mountain was once called Usoriyama by the Ainu people, but was gradually changed by the Japanese to Osore, meaning "dread", which may be a statement to the sites of enshrined dead in the area.

-Mount Osore volcano
+The name originally comes from the Ainu language, with the form later phonetically changed when borrowed into the Japanese language to match the Japanese word osore (恐れ), meaning "dread", likely due to the desolation of the volcanic landscape.
+The Ainu name for the area may have been usori (of indeterminate meaning), or ushoro ("gulf, large bay", possibly in reference to Mutsu Bay) or possibly even usat oro nupuri ("mountain in cinders", a name recorded in some of the stories about Ennin).